The 10th Mountain Division in training at Camp Hale in Colorado

 The first thing anyone will notice after spending any time on the 10th Mountain Huts website is that there is actually a TON of information.
 However because of the way the website is currently organized, in completing the most common task of booking a hut, a user may never actually realize this information is on the website.

-This sitemap is actually a simplification and reorganization of the current huts website.
+This sitemap is a simplification and reorganization of the current huts.org website.
 Because there is a wealth of information on the current website, I did not want to take away from that.
 But my aim was to map the website so the information people look for most could be found more easily and at the moment the user needed it most.

 Booking Task Flow